PROJECT LEADER(S): Richard Bir, Claude Deyton

 The objective of this project is to acquire information that will foster commercial production of galax by mountain farmers.
 Our primary aim is to determine how to propagate galax in order to reduce wild-harvesting and protect existing native populations.
 Because this is a very slow growing crop, we implemented a dual approach in order to produce results in a timely manner: on farm trials were established under varying cultural conditions, and research trials were initiated at the MHCREC in Fletcher.

-Fourteen on-farm trials were established in all sections of Yancey County, NC.
+Fourteen on-farm trials were established in all sections of Yancey County, North Carolina.
 Plants were transplanted from existing native stands to establish these plots.
 Shade requirements and organic soil amendments were evaluated.

 A literature review yielded little published research on galax propagation.
 However, conversations with propagators and nurseries provided some insight.
 Appropriate permits and permission were obtained to collected seeds from the wild.
 Germination was evaluated by varying light, temperature, and moisture.
 In addition, a by-product of the commercial galax collection and grooming industry is rhizome pieces.
 Tests were conducted to determine the impact of gibberellic acid and indole-3-butyric acid on bud and root development on sections of rhizome.
 Plant material was also provided to two tissue culture specialists who expressed interest in investigating this propagation method.